 Helen graduated from the University of California at Berkeley, with a Bachelor's degree in Comparative Literature.
 From UC Berkeley, she also holds a Master's degree in Journalism, with an emphasis on business reporting.

 Born and raised in Honolulu, Hawaii, Helen is now based in San Diego, California.
-She lives with her long-term boyfriend, who plays ukulele, while she dances hula.
+She participates with a Hawaiian-music group and enjoys dancing hula.